-Mindfulness and compassion training is commonly taught in such settings as: personal wellness classes, healthcare, psychotherapy, education, business and sports.
+Mindfulness and compassion training are commonly taught in such settings as: personal wellness classes, healthcare, psychotherapy, education, business and sports.

-- Lowers levels of psychological distress including depression, stress and anxiety
+- Lower levels of psychological distress including depression, stress and anxiety

 - Improves immune function

-- Lowers rates of health-related absenteeism and fewer hospital admissions
+- Lower rates of health-related absenteeism and fewer hospital admissions

 - Fosters overall sense of well-being and life satisfaction

 - Develops stable self-esteem and less dependence on external rewards

 - Improves awareness, understanding, and acceptance of emotions and more rapid recovery from bad moods

 - Increases collaboration and ability to see other’s point of view

 - Lessens likeliness to react defensively or aggressively when under threat